bansalankit92/digital-scriptures/static/books/sahib/spiritual-qna/spiritual-qna-eng.md

 who gets blessed with the true and real Naam.
 Take it as true that the world will repent after my departure from the world because there is truth and truth in my statement that ‘The thing I possess is not to be found anywhere else in the Brahmand’.

+## Can Jiva cross worldly ocean on its own
 ### Can Jiva cross the worldly ocean of life and Death on its own efforts?
 Certainly not, The Beings can’t escape from the grip of Niranjan even after worshiping for crores of years, Niranjan won’t allow the Jiva to even reach him.
 Even if the beings manage to do so, it will forget its own identity.
 Under no circumstances, the Jiva can hope to attain permanent salvation.
 It is only Sant Satgurus who are in possession of the 'Paras Surti'. with its miraculous power they absorb the Jiva within them and take it to Amarlok.
 If the Satgurus don’t do so, the powerful attraction of Mind and Maya will bring the Jiva back to the earth.
 ```text